-We are determined to make FASS a working and learning environment which is fair, diverse and inclusive in every respect.
+We are continuously striving for FASS to be a working and learning environment which is fair, diverse and inclusive in every respect.
 Along the way, we will ask ourselves and others the difficult questions that are needed, and do our utmost to answer them.
-We recognise that we have work to do and that there will currently be gaps.
-It will need input from everyone to achieve this, and we will always be pleased to hear from you, whether it is through your School/Department EDI Committees, any of the University processes or forums, or simply by contacting us directly.Bran Nicol, Interim Executive Dean of FASS and Ruth Gill, Director of Faculty Operations
+We recognise that we have work to do and that there will currently still be gaps.
+It will need input from everyone to achieve this, and we will always be pleased to hear from you, whether it is through your School/Department EDI Committees, any of the University processes or forums, or simply by contacting us directly.Annika Bautz, Executive Dean of FASS and Ruth Gill, Director of Faculty Operations

 Equality, diversity and inclusion in FASS